 Calea Rahovei, Nr.
 147-153 // +40 729 003 002

-Mahala the restaurant is nearly as impressive as the food it serves.
-The interior is gorgeous, and the large patio is perfect for dining outdoors when the weather permits.
+Mahala the restaurant is nearly as impressive as the great food it serves.
+The interior is gorgeous, and the large patio is perfect for dining outdoors on a sunny day!.

 The prices at Mahala approach the higher end of what I found in Bucharest, but the food was high quality, the atmosphere was amazing, and the presentation was gorgeous.
 I definitely considered it worth the splurge.